oeg-upm/ya2ro/README.md

 ---

 ```
-Usage: main.py [-h] -i INPUT_FILE [--output_directory OUTPUT_DIRECTORY] [--properties_file PROPERTIES_FILE]
+Usage: main.py [-h] -i INPUT [-o OUTPUT_DIRECTORY] [-p PROPERTIES_FILE]

 Human and machine readeable input as a yalm file and create RO-Object in jsonld and/or HTML view.

 optional arguments:
   -h, --help            show this help message and exit
+  -i INPUT, --input INPUT
-  -i INPUT_FILE         Path of the required yalm input.
+                        Path of the required yalm input.
 Follow the documentation or the example given to see the structure of the file.
-  --output_directory OUTPUT_DIRECTORY
+  -o OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY
                         Output diretory.
-  --properties_file PROPERTIES_FILE
+  -p PROPERTIES_FILE, --properties_file PROPERTIES_FILE
                         Properties file name.
 ```